Solar-Gators/docs/Telemetry/gui.md

     ├── .github                  # GitHub actions continous integration files ├── backend                  # NodeJS server
     ├── client                   # React App (frontend)
+    ├── .gitignore
-    ├── .gitignore               # Automated tests (alternatively `spec` or `tests`) ├── package.json             # Configuration file for npm (contains package dependencies) └── README.md
+    ├── package.json             # Configuration file for npm (contains package dependencies) └── README.md

 ### Backend
-The backend is built for an API interface for the GUI on NodeJS under the [ExpressJS library](https://expressjs.com/).
+The backend is built for an API interface to drive the GUI.
+The runtime is NodeJS under the [ExpressJS library](https://expressjs.com/).
 I suggest doing some EpressJS examples if you are not fimilar with the library.

 **Resources**: [NodeJS Example](https://medium.com/@adnanrahic/hello-world-app-with-node-js-and-express-c1eb7cfa8a30), [ExpressJS Example](https://medium.com/@onejohi/building-a-simple-rest-api-with-nodejs-and-express-da6273ed7ca9)

 The database used is a mongodb instance located on MongoDB Atlas.
-The API logic is loosely based on the [Model-view-controller (MVC) pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) witht the views being in React instead of with the backend files.
+The API logic is loosely based on the [Model-view-controller (MVC) pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) with the views being in React instead of with the backend files.

     .
     ├── ...